FunkyE9th/Test/docs/mesh.md

-4. Provision the 3 nodes
+4. Provision nodes, enable Generic On Off Model  and setup a Subscription

    - Power up all 3 nodes

    - Optional: If you are powering the dev kit via the USB1 port, you can monitor debug messages with a terminal emulator (e.g. Tera Term) set to 115200, N, 8, 1.

    - Launch the nRF Mesh and then click "ADD NODE".
 You should see the 3 nodes as shown below.
-Click one of the nodes
+To provision, click one of the nodes.

      ![3Nodes](../images/mesh/3Nodes.png)